tace5/chareditor/CONTRIBUTING.md

 # Contributing

 ## What is contributing?
 Contributing is usually collaborating with some lines of code.
-However, desiging icons and suggesting ideas is also considered as contributing.
+However, designing icons and suggesting ideas is also considered as contributing.
 If you would like to do any of the above keep reading.

 ## How can I contribute?